sketchplugins/plugin-directory/README.md

 - [Material Design Color Palette](https://github.com/t32k/material-design-color-palette), by t32k: Sketch app plugin for displaying Google material design color palette.
 - [Material Plugin](https://material.io/tools/theme-editor), by Google: Create, customize, and share your own Material theme.
 Includes Material Theme Editor, plus upload and sync to Gallery.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by Oscar Oto: Sketch.app plugin to merge symbols with the same name.
+- [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Method](https://github.com/KikeSz/Method-Sketch-Plugin), by KikeSz: Tool to apply your methodology systems
 - [Miaow](https://github.com/weixin/Miaow), by Tencent WeChat Team: A set of plugins for Sketch include drawing links & marks, UI Kit & Color sync, font & text replacing.
 - [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
 The plugin allow to sync the artboards with the boards in one click